-- σ is expressible in terms of Painlevé V. An example of the σ -form for Painlevé equations [34]. - For general J, JMMS [35] obtains a compatible system of nonautonomous Hamiltonian equations generated by Poisson commuting Hamiltonians where the independent variables are the a_j, b_j-i.e. the endpoints of the intervals.
-(See also HARNAD [27].) - A simplified derivation of the JMMS equations can be found in TW [50].
-See GANGARDT [26] for recent developments on the impenetrable Bose gas. - Connections with quantum inverse scattering were developed by ITS, IZERGIN, KOREPIN, SLAVNOV and others.
-(See, e.g., [30, 40].)
+- For general J, JMMS [36] obtains a compatible system of nonautonomous Hamiltonian equations generated by Poisson commuting Hamiltonians where the independent variables are the a_j, b_j -i.e. the endpoints of the intervals.
+(See also HARNAD [28].) - A simplified derivation of the JMMS equations can be found in TW [59].^a - Connections with quantum inverse scattering were developed by Its, Korepin and others.
+(See, e.g., [31, 41].)